ThilakSamplegithub/Foodies-Paradise/README.md

 ## Overview

-This project is a  e-commerce website for grocery shopping, It functions similarly to the original platform, allowing users to create accounts, buy and sell products and leave feedback for transactions.
+This project is a  e-commerce website for grocery shopping,It allows users to create accounts, buy and leave feedback for transactions.
 The website features various categories for products of food and more.

 ## Features